yaoman1324/yaoman1324.github.io/_pages/2_research.md

 title: Research
 permalink: /research/
 ---
-### What is Perceived as Feminine, Masculine, or Neutral?
+### What is perceived as feminine, masculine, or neutral?

 *Publications:*